Mon December 23 2024

 The surviving spouse is also a statutory heir.

 I intend to distribute all of my property to a beneficiary(s).
-What if I forget to include some of the property in my will?
+What if I forget to include some of the property in my Thai Last Will?

-Unless there is a provision in your will to the effect that any other property not specifically contemplated in the will shall be bequeathed to the beneficiary, that property will be inherited by your statutory heirs (namely, your spouse, your children, your parents, etc.) as the rule of intestacy will apply.
+Unless there is a provision in your Thai Last Will to the effect that any other property not specifically contemplated in the Thai Last Will shall be bequeathed to the beneficiary, that property will be inherited by your statutory heirs (namely, your spouse, your children, your parents, etc.) as the rule of intestacy will apply.

 If I co-own a property with my spouse, say a condominium unit, and he/she dies, will I automatically inherit the whole property?

-Not unless he/she executed a will clearly providing that you should inherit the whole property.
-As the concept of joint tenancy is not recognized in Thai law, if your spouse dies without leaving a will and the property in question is marital property, it will be equally split once the marriage ends (in this case, by death).
+Not unless he/she executed a Thai Last Will clearly providing that you should inherit the whole property.
+As the concept of joint tenancy is not recognized in Thai law, if your spouse dies without leaving a Thai Last Will and the property in question is marital property, it will be equally split once the marriage ends (in this case, by death).
 As a spouse, you will receive an equal share of the property.
 The other half will be inherited by the statutory heirs.
 As the spouse is one of the statutory heirs, you will receive a portion of the other half (depending on how many andwhat class of statutory heirs are available).
 The remainder will be distributed among the other statutory heirs.

-If the deceased adopted a child and later died without leaving a will, will the adopted child inherit the estate?
+If the deceased adopted a child and later died without leaving a Thai Last Will, will the adopted child inherit the estate?

 Yes, according to Section 1627, an adopted child is deemed to be a descendant in the same class as any non-adopted child.
 An adopted child is not treated any differently in Thai law.